stkent/stkent.github.io/_posts/2018-04-06-really-rounded-polygons.md

 On the other hand, consider `CornerPathEffect` if:

-- you are rounding an existing `Path` that's not a regular polygon, or
+- you are rounding an existing `Path` that’s not a regular polygon, or
-- you don't care about exact corner shape or radius, or
+- you don’t care about exact corner shape or radius, or
 - you prefer to or need to avoid third-party dependencies.

 Either way, I hope you learned a little about `Path`s, `PathEffect`s, and geometry during this exploration :)

-[^1]: Trivia: PolygonDrawingUtil was originally inspired by games based on hexagonal grids, which is why it's polygon-specific and allows such precise corner control.
+[^1]: Trivia: PolygonDrawingUtil was originally inspired by games based on hexagonal grids, which is why it’s polygon-specific and allows such precise corner control.
 [^2]: More useful native code if you want to go deeper: [SkPath.h](https://android.googlesource.com/platform/external/skia/+/android-8.0.0_r4/include/core/SkPath.h){:new_tab}, [SkPath.cpp](https://android.googlesource.com/platform/external/skia/+/android-8.0.0_r4/src/core/SkPath.cpp){:new_tab}, [SkPathEffect.h](https://android.googlesource.com/platform/external/skia/+/android-8.0.0_r4/include/core/SkPathEffect.h){:new_tab}, [SkPathEffect.cpp](https://android.googlesource.com/platform/external/skia/+/android-8.0.0_r4/src/core/SkPathEffect.cpp){:new_tab}.